 Customer Segmentation delivers an understanding of targeted consumers.
 We take the high-level perspective deeper by developing a persona around each of the core segments.
 These personas help us identify insights on customer pain points, as well as their wants and needs.
 This phase is an imperative step to delivering targeted, impactful messages to the market.
 It also supports future market activities and customer experiences.

-Channel Development/Go-to-Market planning provides a deeper level of insight on both the market size and the customer.
+Channel Development/Go to Market Strategy planning provides a deeper level of insight on both the market size and the customer.
 We perform a channel analysis to see where these customer segments will purchase and help prioritize investments.
 Finally, we develop our insights into a supporting business case in which we highlight potential revenues and expenses—thereby providing informed assumptions on profitability and market penetration.
-We work closely alongside you, using our insights to collectively develop a go-to-market plan that will capture the ROI that our market-sizing efforts suggest.
+We work closely alongside you, using our insights to collectively develop a go to market plan that will capture the ROI that our market-sizing efforts suggest.

 With a structured approach and rigorous process, we help product innovation teams realize significant benefit or cut bait earlier.
 Whether you have a few product ideas as a start-up or have a larger go-to-market and are looking for more support, its the same approach for success.